ChrisCao98/PIS_Group2/README.md

 # PIS_Group2
 ## Project Introduction
-We want to evaluate the different type of latency or something else in the same scenario with different frame.Such as flow latency, redeployment latency and so an.
+We aim to evaluate different types of latency under the same scenario with varying frame rates — such as flow latency, redeployment latency, and others.
-My work is about Spark Structured Streaming.
-We use kafka to simulate the input of data.
-The input data is then wrapped into a class, which is then passed into the code-logic, and finally a sink receives it.
+Our work focuses on Spark Structured Streaming.
+Kafka is used as a message broker to simulate continuous data input.
+The incoming data is encapsulated into a class, processed through the application logic, and finally written to a sink for analysis.

 ## Install
 This project need [Spark](https://spark.apache.org/downloads.html),